The EasyApache 4 Git Repository and Build Updates

 EasyApache 4 repositories

-EasyApache 4 uses many Git repositories, which each include master
+EasyApache 4 uses many Git repositories, which each include main

 and production